mxskeen/erblogx/README.md

   - Open a Pull Request with details

 ## License
-MIT — see LICENSE.
+MIT

 ## Acknowledgments
 Blog authors, the open source community, Hugging Face, Supabase, and Vercel.

 ## About
-Built with ❤️ by [maskeen](https://github.com/mxskeen) — “I built ErBlogX to make the best engineering insights easy to find and easier to learn.”
+Built with ❤️ by [maskeen](https://github.com/mxskeen) :— “I built ErBlogX to make the best engineering insights easy to find and easier to learn.”